scala/scala3/docs/docs/reference/contextual/query-types.md

 Like query types, query literals are written with a `given` prefix.
 They differ from normal function literals in two ways:

  1. Their parameters are inferable.
- 2. Their types are query types.
+ 2. Their types are context query types.

 For example, continuing with the previous definitions,
 ```scala